Multi-band light curves from eccentric accreting supermassive black hole binaries: Results

 The periodograms for the eccentric binary have a comparative absence of the lump frequency.
 Interestingly, however, it is not completely absent, especially in the infrared band.
 The $\mathcal{M}=21$ case has several peaks at low frequency, which may indicate a lump-like phenomenon.
 There is a qualitative suggestion of the presence of a lump in the corresponding panel of \fref{fig:snaps}.
 Since higher Mach number flows are inherently less stable, it is arguably not surprising that a lump could appear at higher Mach numbers around the eccentric binary.
 Further investigation of lump-like periodicity in high-Mach number disks around eccentric binaries is beyond our present scope, but it suggests that some eccentric binaries can be circular binary ``imposters.''
 In the eccentric $\mathcal{M}\in\lbrace 11, 7\rbrace$ cases, the first harmonic of the orbital frequency appears clearly; harmonics often arise as the Fourier-representation of periodic pulses that do not have a purely sinusoidal shape (as is the case in the corresponding panels of \fref{fig:LCMach}).

 To gain insight into where modulated emission comes from, we present \fref{fig:ftMD} for the $\mathcal{M}=11$ case only, showing normalized Lomb-Scargle periodograms for the infrared emission coming from the minidisks (regions within $r_{\rm peri}/2$ from each black hole) and emission coming from elsewhere (mostly the accretion streams and cavity wall).
 We refer to the latter emission as the ``cirumbinary'' (CBD) emission.
 The optical case (not shown) is similar, so we omit it in order not to clutter \fref{fig:ftMD}.
 Other Mach numbers are also similar, so we believe \fref{fig:ftMD} is representative.
 For the circular binary, we observe that the net minidisk emission is dominated by the near-orbital period, whereas the accretion streams and/or cavity wall are dominated by the lump periodicity.
 In the eccentric case, all emission is dominated by the orbital period.
+Spatial maps of the optical and infrared luminosity are displayed in \fref{fig:lummaps}, showing bright minidisks, a diffuse glow in the lump, and narrow bright features along accretion streams and the shock-heated cavity wall.
 For the circular binary, just as the minidisk emission is not modulated significantly on the lump period, nor are the accretion rates as registered by the sinks.
 This means that lump periodicity does not transmit to the jet emission via $\dot{M}$.
 However, it is conceivable that lump periodicity could manifest in the jet via up-scattering of photons emitted from the CBD.